OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 as the cached version of `const`, so to the typechecker they are indistinguishable.

-This basically puts partial applications in the same group as references, arrays, hashtables, and other program constructs that the type checker must suspect of impurity.
+This puts partial applications in the same category as references, arrays, hashtables, and other program constructs that the type checker must suspect of impurity.

-As for the origin of the name "value restriction: computer scientists decided to specify a class of program terms that are always pure, and to require all other terms to have monomorphic type and weaken all type variables associated with them.
-They defined this class of pure terms syntactically, and called it _values_.
+As for the origin of the name "value restriction": computer scientists decided to specify a class of program terms that are always pure, and to require all other terms to have monomorphic type and to weaken all type variables associated with them.
+They defined the class of pure terms syntactically, and called it _values_.
 Hence the name _value restriction_.